ziyaad30/ForwardTacotron/README.md

 does not use any attention.
 Hence, the required memory grows linearly with text size, which makes it possible to synthesize large articles at once.

-## UPDATE (25.09.2020)
+## UPDATE (28.10.2020)
-- Added an attention metric to monitor tacotron training.
+- Added pitch conditioning similar to the one in [FastPitch](https://arxiv.org/abs/2006.06873), model converges now in about 50k steps (a couple hrs training).
-- Attention metric can be used to filter bad duration extractions.
+- Pitch can be manipulated in inference, e.g. with --amp 2.0 for larger pitch swings.
-- More robust and precise duration extraction from attention alignments using dijkstra.
+- Try pitch manipulation with the newest model in [colab](https://colab.research.google.com/github/as-ideas/ForwardTacotron/blob/master/notebooks/synthesize.ipynb).

 ## 🔈 Samples

 [Can be found here.](https://as-ideas.github.io/ForwardTacotron/)

 The samples are generated with a model trained on LJSpeech.
-You can try it out with the following notebook:
+You can try out the latest pretrained model with the following notebook:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/as-ideas/ForwardTacotron/blob/master/notebooks/synthesize.ipynb)